robymes/azure-webapp-container-demo/README.md

 ```

 This will automatically:
-- Deploy Azure infrastructure (ACR, App Service, Storage)
+- Deploy Azure infrastructure (ACR, Container Apps, Storage)
 - Build and push Docker image to Azure Container Registry
-- Configure Web App to use the private registry
+- Configure Container App to use the private registry
-- Restart the application with the new image
+- Update the application with the new image

 ### Option 2: Manual Step-by-Step Deployment